nebraska-silicon-lab/Lab-Instructions/README.md

 This repository contains information on working in the UNL Silicon Lab.

+**Note that until further notice, the [COVID-19 SOP](https://github.com/nebraska-silicon-lab/Lab-Instructions/blob/master/COVID-19%20Procedures.md) must be followed by all persons in the lab**

 ## Content

   - `sds`: Safety Data Sheets for any chemicals used in the lab